88 Level Number

 • Condition names can be coded both at the group and elementary levels.

-How can the condition variables be initialized?
+How condition variables be initialized?

 Condition variables are initialized in two ways -